NIME-conference/nime-zenodo-upload/README.md

 Typically you would run the checks many times to make sure the metadata is perfect.

-When your metadata is ready you can try uploading:
+When your metadata is ready you can try uploading to the sandbox server:

     poetry run python nime_zenodo_upload upload upload/nime2023_music.bib

-By default, the program uploads to the Zenodo sandbox, you'll have to change the code manually to upload to production Zenodo (feels too dangerous to make it a cli command at the moment!).
-Look inside `nime_zenodo_upload/__main__.py` to find out how to do that.
+By default, the program uploads to the Zenodo sandbox.
+When you are **absolutely ready to commit to the production server** you can run:

+    poetry run python nime_zenodo_upload upload upload/nime2023_music.bib --production

+to do you final uploads.

 ## Conference Metadata